How AI is Making Test Automation Smarter

 The EMA report goes on to add that "Smart crawling, self-healing, anomaly detection, and coverage detection each are point solutions that help organizations lower their risk of blind spots while decreasing human workload.
 Visual inspection (Visual AI) goes further compared to these point solutions by aiming to understand application workflows and business requirements."

-As discussed in the most recent section of the Sogeti report, Shorten Release Cycles with Visual AI, Visual AI is already a mature technology, currently being adopted by leading brands across industries to accelerate the delivery of their digital experiences.
+As discussed in the most recent section of the Sogeti report, Shorten Release Cycles with Visual AI(link is external), Visual AI is already a mature technology, currently being adopted by leading brands across industries to accelerate the delivery of their digital experiences.
 The high levels of accuracy, and ability to handle dynamic and shifting content, ensures teams do not get overwhelmed with false positives.
 The automated grouping and categorization of regressions, coupled with root cause analysis, accelerates feedback and reduces test maintenance efforts.
 Visual AI provides test engineers with an additional "pair of eyes," leaving them to focus on areas that really need human intelligence — the power and impact of this approach is enormous.

 From AI assistance to Autonomous Testing